 A service catalog is exactly what it sounds like: a list of services that your IT help desk provides, including service descriptions, time frames, authorized users of the services, and costs, if applicable.

+To use your service catalog, the end user goes to a special web page or self-service portal to make his or her request.
 This self-service portal should allow end users to search for the services they need, find necessary details about the service, and order right from their device.

 Once any necessary approvals are granted, the request is routed appropriately, and the user is instructed on how to check on the status of the request.
 It’s an efficient way for end users to access IT help desk services, particularly if the help desk software has a terrific end user interface.

 When new employees are hired, the IT service catalog can be used by HR to order services and configure the software stack for a new hire, or to request a laptop for that person.
 The procedure for removing a user and accounting for his or her hardware and software can be included in the service catalog for when employees leave.

 If you’re considering moving to a cloud-based help desk software, look for help desk software that integrates IT service catalog creation and maintenance.
 This will allow you to create a useful service catalog, and will allow your end users to request services through a convenient and user friendly self-service portal.

 Service catalogs can also include commonly requested software, along with provisions for acquiring any necessary managerial approval or confirmation that sufficient software licenses exist to fulfill the request.
 You can even include services for mobile devices.
-If your IT help desk doesn’t include a service catalog with a convenient self-service portal, you could be missing out on significant time and money savings.
-(Check out Samanage’s service catalog offering here.)
+If your IT help desk doesn’t include a service catalog with a convenient self-service portal, you could be missing out on significant time and money savings.IT Service Catalog Examples: Free for the Taking Click To Tweet